-LTV enabled setting - DocuSign Signature Appliance client new version 8 feature (CoSign)One of the new features of Version 8 is the internal OCSP responder in DocuSign Signature Appliance.
+LTV enabled setting - DocuSign Signature Appliance ClientOne of the features of the DocuSign Signature Appliance Client is the internal OCSP responder.

 With this feature we can claim better fit to long term archiving requirements no matter what the CA setup is (in the past we could have embedded OCSP records from either external CAs or Comodo only).